How to determine whether the correct driver is being used in WinPE Automation?

 - Ensure that the Ethernet cable is connected.

-- Boot the clients computer to a WinPE using a WinPE Configured to "network boot"
+- Boot the clients computer to a WinPE using a WinPE Configured to "network boot" or PXE boot

 - Type IPCONFIG in the command console window.
 If no IP addresses are listed then you do not have a functioning network driver.